fiatjaf/noflux-website/content/opinionated.md

 url: opinionated.html
 ---

-Miniflux is a minimalist software. **The purpose of this application is to read feeds**. _Nothing else_.
+Noflux is a minimalist software. **The purpose of this application is to read feeds**. _Nothing else_.

 <h2 id="simplicity">Focus on Simplicity <a class="anchor" href="#simplicity" title="Permalink">¶</a></h2>